dell/omnia/docs/source/Troubleshooting/knownissues.rst

 **Potential Cause**:

-* The required services for NFS may not be running:
+* The required services for NFS may not have been running:

     - nfs
     - rpc-bind